Two Years Ago: Moroccan-Spiced Chicken with Roasted Squash

 ¼ dry white wine

-¼ cup finely chopped mixed fresh herbs, such as flat-leaf parsley and chives
+¼ cup finely chopped mixed fresh herbs, such as flat-leaf

 ¼ teaspoon finely grated lemon zest